iMoonLab/HGNN/README.md

+## News
+We have release a deep learning toolbox named DHG for graph neural networks and hypergraph neural networks.
+You can find many intresting things in it.
+Many correlation structures like simple graph, directed graph, bipartite graph, and simple hypergraph are all supported in the toolbox, as well as their visualization.
+More details refer to [DHG](https://github.com/iMoonLab/DeepHypergraph)!

 ## Hypergraph Neural Networks
 Created by Yifan Feng, Haoxuan You, Zizhao Zhang, Rongrong, Ji, Yue Gao from Xiamen University and Tsinghua University.